Armageddon (MUD): Outposts and Tribes

-Smaller outposts and safe havens exist in Zalanthas, generally struggling to remain independent from the city-states.
-These communities provide sanctuary from the dangers of the wastes and from the deadly politics and tyranny of Allanak and Tuluk, but typically have harsh and unforgiving local law enforcement.
-Nomadic tribes have a precarious existence in the wastes, working to survive while fending off beasts, raiders and magickers.
+Smaller outposts and safe havens existed in Zalanthas.
+They generally struggled to remain independent from the city-states.
+These communities provided sanctuary from the dangers of the wastes and from the deadly politics and tyranny of Allanak and Tuluk, but typically had harsh and unforgiving local law enforcement.
+Nomadic tribes had a precarious existence in the wastes, working to survive while fending off beasts, raiders and magickers.

 Magickers

-Magickers, those who use arcane powers, are seen with dread, hatred and loathing.
-Tuluk bans them, while Allanak subjugates their elementalists with gemmed collars; sorcerers are killed mercilessly by either city-state.
-To survive, magickers must master their respective elements, or in the case of sorcerers, their inherently tremendous well of power.
+Magickers, those who use arcane powers, were seen with dread, hatred and loathing.
+Tuluk banned them, while Allanak subjugated their elementalists with gemmed collars; sorcerers were killed mercilessly by either city-state.
+To survive, magickers mastered their respective elements, or in the case of sorcerers, their inherently tremendous well of power.
 The magick system in Armageddon used to feature eight distinct magick classes, seven based on elementalism and the eighth on sorcery.
 However, these classes were changed into subclasses, allowing players to play characters with primarily non-magical skills as well as spells.
-It now features fifteen elementalist subclasses across six elements, with one previously playable element no longer available.
-The subclasses divide each element's available spells.
-There are also four sorcery subclasses, each with roughly a quarter of the original sorcerer's spell list.
+It featured fifteen elementalist subclasses across six elements, with one previously playable element no longer available.
+The subclasses divided each element's available spells.
+There were also four sorcery subclasses, each with roughly a quarter of the original sorcerer's spell list.

 Muls

-Armageddon includes the mul race of human-dwarf crossbreeds found in the Dark Sun setting.
-They are primarily bred by noble houses as gladiatorial slaves for the arenas of Allanak and Tuluk.
-Roleplaying guidelines from Armageddon suggest that muls, being sterile, often suffer from a sense of meaninglessness.
+Armageddon included the mul race of human-dwarf crossbreeds found in the Dark Sun setting.
+They were primarily bred by noble houses as gladiatorial slaves for the arenas of Allanak and Tuluk.
+Roleplaying guidelines from Armageddon suggested that muls, being sterile, often suffered from a sense of meaninglessness.